-Numbers 3.0 is the update to Apple’s Excel alternative for Mac OS X; it’s ideal for users looking to create and edit spreadsheets without the cost or experience required to use a program like Microsoft Office.
+Numbers for Mac is Apple’s Excel alternative for Mac OS X; it’s ideal for users looking to create and edit spreadsheets without the cost or experience required to use a program like Microsoft Office.

 But there’s no getting away from the fact that it’s aimed at home consumers, rather than finance departments.
-In this latest update Apple has made the program more accessible than ever to the average person.
-Numbers 3.0 has taken a leaf out of the iOS version and become simpler, and easier to use and seems to focus heavily on being useful for the home user.
+This has become even more apparent ever since Apple made the program more iOS-like.
+Numbers has taken a leaf out of the iOS version and become simpler, and easier to use and seems to focus heavily on being useful for the home user.

 Numbers has a great range of templates for managing home projects

-Aside from the new look-and feel there are a huge range of new templates.
+One thing that sets Numbers apart is its range of stunning templates.
 It’s telling that the Personal section of templates offers the largest range with documents such as Party Planner, Travel Planner, Calendar and even Recipe templates.
 That’s not even taking into account Personal Finance, which gets its own section along with Business, Education and Basic (all of which are smaller).

 Apple is clearly planting its flag here at home users looking to plan personal events.
 In this regard it’s great, we can imagine using it to plan out a party or organise a holiday, where it’s somewhat less convincing is as a tool for work.

 Where Numbers is perhaps less convincing is in the workplace.
 This is, in part, because the office is Microsoft's home turf and Excel is king of spreadsheet apps.

 One ongoing downside of Numbers is that it doesn’t play with Microsoft Excel as well as we’d like.
 Apple is steadily addressing issues, and we now find that most charts (with the exception of interacting charts) convert from Numbers to Excel.
 There are fewer formatting and layout errors than in previous years.